How did you come up with the idea of Jack Stalwart?

 Have you been to all of the places that you've written about?

 I have traveled to Thailand, Ireland, New York, France, England, Cambodia, Japan, Australia, Italy, Mexico and Kenya.
 But I used my imagination for Brazil, China, Russia, the Arctic, Nepal and Egypt.
-I currently live in California, so that made it easy to write The Race for Gold Rush Treasure, and I grew up in Louisiana, which provided the inspiration for Swamp Mysteries: The Treasure of Jean Lafitte.
+I currently live in California, so that made it easy to write The Race for Gold Rush Treasure, and I grew up in Louisiana, which provided the inspiration for The Treasure of Jean Lafitte, the first story in the Swamp Mysteries Detective Agency adventure series.

 Why do you think the Jack Stalwart series resonates so well with boys?

 I think the series resonates well with all genders alike because it contains action, adventure and suspense.
 It’s also written in a style that is straight forward and to the point.
 I often get letters from parents of children and children with dyslexia, autism, and ADHD who have found the simple language and larger font sizes of the Jack Stalwart series helpful.

 How old were you when you started writing books?

 I was 34 years old when I wrote the first Jack Stalwart book, although creative writing was one of my favorite classes as a child.
 When I was 9, I wrote a book called The Girl Who Wanted a Horse ... because I did!

 Did the Jack Stalwart series inspire the Secret Agent Training Manual?

 Over the years, Jack and I have received thousands of letters from children asking how they can become a secret agent like Jack.
-So I thought it would be fun to create a book that introduced them to basic code-breaking.
-It's called - not surprisingly! - How to Make and Break Top Secret Messages.
+I thought it would be fun to create a collection of books that introduced children to basic secret agent skills.
+Book #1 is focused on tradecraft.
+Book #2 is about codebreaking.

 What is the best and worst part of being a writer?